The Elderly Novice Organist

 Cantus Firmus |

 In early music, a term used for a melody used as the basis of polyphonic composition.
-On the organ, this would typically be played on the Choralbass. |
+On the organ, this would typically be played with the Choralbass. |

 Chiff |

 The term given to the initial transient when a pipe starts to speak (perhaps something like a cough).
-In an organ with mechanical stop action, it can be controlled by varying the force with which the key is hit. |
+In an organ with mechanical key action, it can be controlled by varying the force with which the key is hit. |

 Coupler |